Applicazioni

 • Cost savings to the owner/operator

-• Inspection can be performed while the equipment is on-line
+• Inspection can be performed while the equipment is online

 • Planning for repair before TAR commences